-Dye sublimation is gaining in popularity among crafters but what is sublimation printing?
-Sublimation printing allows you to transfer images to a shirt or another surface with great quality that will not fade over time.
-Imagine your craft projects sustaining their quality throughout the years?
-That is exciting, right?
-Read on to learn more then convert a regular print to a sublimation printer and get started!!
+Dye sublimation is gaining in popularity among crafters, but what is sublimation printing?
+Sublimation allows you to transfer vibrant, long-lasting images onto shirts and other surfaces that won’t peel, crack, or fade over time.
+It’s a game-changer for anyone who wants their craft projects to look professional and hold up for years to come.
+Read on to learn more, then convert a regular printer to a sublimation printer and get started!!

 Sublimation Definition

-Sublimation is a chemical process where a solid turns into a gas without going through a liquid stage.
+Sublimation is a chemical process in which a solid changes directly into a gas without passing through a liquid stage.

-Dye sublimation printing is a method for transferring images onto suitable material where the ink goes directly from a solid into a gas and infuses into your project.
+Dye-sublimation printing is a method for transferring images onto suitable material, where the ink goes directly from a solid state to a gas and infuses into your project.

 Sublimation Printing Process

-Typically a printer is used to print on sublimation transfer paper with sublimation ink.
-This paper is then exposed to high heat in a heat press in order to transfer the design to your surface.
-This is when the sublimation ink turns from a solid into a gas.
+Typically, a printer is used to print on sublimation transfer paper with sublimation ink.
+This paper is then exposed to high heat in a heat press in order to transfer the design to your surface or substrate.
+This is when the gas-phase sublimation printing occurs.
 The heat also helps to open the pores in your substrate.
-The particles that are now in a gas state can actually infuse themselves into the fibers of your surface.
-Once the heat is removed, the pores in the substrate will close.
+The particles that are now in a gas state can actually infuse themselves directly into the fibers of your surface.
+Once the heat is removed, the substrate's pores will close.
 The ink then turns back into a solid and is permanently trapped inside.

 As a general rule, sublimation printing is best used on products like polyester apparel in white or light colors.
-You can also use it on hard surfaces but those must have a poly-coating.
-There are sublimation blanks available in things like coasters, mugs, mousepads, and so much more.
-The sublimation process itself needs polyester for the reaction that takes place.
+The higher the polyester fabric count, the better.
+Sublimation printing will not work on cotton shirts.
+You can also use it on hard surfaces, but those must have a poly-coating.
+Sublimation blanks (often called substrates) are available in coasters, mugs, mousepads, cell phone cases, and much more.
+The sublimating process itself requires a poly-coated or polyester surface for the reaction to take place.

 Cost Factors

-The reason that methods like t-shirt transfers and HTV are so popular is simply that sublimation is expensive.
+The reason methods like t-shirt transfers and HTV are so popular is that sublimation is expensive.
 The printer, software, ink, heat press, and substrates can really add up.
 It is usually way more than a home crafter is willing to spend.
-However, you can actually find sublimation prints you can purchase from places like Etsy.
+However, you can find sublimation prints for purchase on sites like Etsy.
 Then all you need is your substrate and heat press to make your own projects.
-This is a popular option for those that don’t want to invest but want to make a high-quality project at home.
+This is a popular option for those who don't want to invest but want to make a high-quality project at home.

 Want another option?
-Try Cricut Infusible Ink which is a form of sublimation that is perfect for those that just want to give it a try!
+Try Cricut Infusible Ink, a sublimation method perfect for those who just want to give it a try!

 There are other options for getting a similar effect that we will discuss in further posts on this subject.
-For now, hopefully, you learned what is sublimation printing and how it is used to create gorgeous crafts at home.
-If you are lucky enough to be able to do sublimation printing at home, you already know what a great product this process can produce!
+Hopefully, you learned what sublimation printing is and how to use it to create gorgeous crafts at home.
+If you are lucky enough to be able to do sublimating at home, you already know what a great product this process can produce!

 Great explanation!
 I’ve wanted to try this and now I understand it so much more, thanks!